 The Music & Arts School is also able to offer scholarships based on merit.
 Each year a number of worthy students are awarded scholarships following auditions.
 Successful applicants are required to perform in a Scholarship recipient concert.

 Subsidies for financial assistance for individual lessons may be available to students, aged 18 or younger, who cannot afford the full fees.
 Eligibility is based on the total household income, and the number of people in the family.
-Applications must be made each term, and proof of income is required.

 Check the Subsidy Program Guidelines for more details